Psychotic Disorders (cont.)

 How are psychotic disorders diagnosed?

 - The physician will examine someone in whom psychosis is suspected either in an office, in an emergency department, or a hospital.
 The physician's role is to ensure that the psychosis sufferer doesn't have any medical problems, including active drug use, since these conditions can mimic the symptoms of a psychotic disorder.
 The doctor takes the patient's history and performs a physical examination.
 Laboratory and other tests, sometimes including a computerized tomography (CT) scan of the brain, are performed.
-Physical findings can relate to the symptoms associated with psychosis or to the medications the person may be taking.
+Physical findings can relate to the symptoms associated with psychosis or to the medications or other substances the person may be taking.

 - People with a psychotic disorder can exhibit signs of mild confusion or clumsiness.